Looking for a Certified English into Spanish Translator specializing in Medical Imaging?

 Hi!
 My name is Antoni, and I'm in charge of Translating Medical Images.

-As a professional translator, I've been helping companies and individuals bridge language barriers for 15+ years.
+As a professional translator, I've been helping companies and individuals bridge language barriers for almost two decades.

 I hold a master's degree in Translation and Interpretation and the ATA Certification (EN-ES)—two of the industry's most respected and recognized credentials.